 Temperature range for this time of year: 54 to 66º F

 Average monthly rainfall for this time of year: 3 ”

-Try to pack light, as we will not have room in the van for more than one piece of luggage plus camera bags for each of us.
+Please pack light, as we will not have room in the van for more than one piece of luggage plus a camera bag for each of us.
 Magrit & I both travel for 4-5 months with 25-26 inch Travel Pro Max Lite luggage.
 Most airlines are now charging for more than one piece of checked baggage.
 Keep in mind that laundry services are usually available.

 Two pairs of shoes: One sturdy pair for in the field that you can get wet and muddy.
 One pair for evenings.

-Light weight rain jacket and rain pants.
-You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos. * I really suggest a rain jacket if nothing else.
+Lightweight rain jacket and rain pants.
+You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos.
+I really suggest a rain jacket if nothing else.
 We have worn cut open Hefty bags as skirts and they work great when we did not have rain pants.
 The rain gear will keep you dry when walking in tall, wet grass.
-Montbell makes an excellent parka and pants that are extremely lightweight.

-Sweater or light jacket for possible chill on early morning shoots.
+Sweater or light jacket for a possible chill on early morning shoots.
 A light layer underneath a rain jacket can be surprisingly warm.
 Magrit & I both travel with a lightweight down vest and jackets.